ArmandoDomi/Tumor_Detection/README.md

 <br>2.
 Convert image from RGB to grayscale.
 <br>3.
 Use Hog for feature extraction.
 <br>
-<br>After the preprocessing we use either Principal component analysis (PCA) for feature reduction.
-Also there is an option to use only the hog features.
+<br>After the preprocessing we use the hog features to our models.
+Also there is an option to use Principal component analysis (PCA) for feature reduction .

 # HOG
 <br>The output after applying HOG for pixels per cell : 32x32 <br>